Parkinson's symptoms

 How Do I Manage My Symptoms?

-How Will My Symptoms Progress?
+How Might My Symptoms Progress?

 People experience symptoms differently, making progression difficult to predict.
 Symptoms may appear gradually and take time to affect daily life.